 The provisional long-term cross-zonal capacity (‘LTCZC’) for an interconnector shall be equal to the MPTC value, unless an alternative lower firm capacity value is stated in a connection agreement between an interconnector owner and a connecting TSO.
 In this case, the firm capacity value will be the long-term cross-zonal capacity for the interconnector.

-LTCZC may be increased for shorter timeframes via the day-ahead and intraday cross-zonal capacity calculations outlined in IU TSOs common capacity calculation methodology for the day-ahead and intraday market timeframe in accordance with Article 21 of Commission Regulation (EU) 2015/1222.
+Cross zonal capacity (CZC) may be increased for shorter timeframes via the day-ahead and intraday cross-zonal capacity calculations outlined in IU TSOs common capacity calculation methodology for the day-ahead and intraday market timeframe in accordance with Article 21 of Commission Regulation (EU) 2015/1222.

 Article 5 General principles for planned reductions from long-term cross-zonal capacity